VegaDeftwing/OpGuidesHugoSrc/content/Music/m8-musicsoft.md

 There are some other, not-VST plugin formats you may encounter, namely [LV2](https://en.wikipedia.org/wiki/LV2) and Apple's [Audio Units](https://en.wikipedia.org/wiki/Audio_Units), as well as the various plugins for particular DAWs, like Reason's 'Rack Extensions' or Ableton Live's M4L (Max For Live) Devices.

 While VST3 does have a linux SDK, most plugins aren't released for Linux.
 You may still be able to make it work using a bridging program like [Yabridge](https://github.com/robbert-vdh/yabridge).

+You may also see VSTi or VSTfx, these aren't anything new, 'i' or 'fx' just denote if the plugin is an instrument or effects plugin.

 #### Free (But might have better paid version)